azukaar/GuPM/readme.md

 GuScript is based on javascript, and therefore allow advanced object/arrays manipulations, function definitions, etc...
 Find more details about the available APIs in the [wiki](https://github.com/azukaar/GuPM/wiki) 1

-## CI Manager

-## Write plugins

-Please find here the documentation to get you started on writing plugins for GuPM

-Here's a list of hooks for you to override GuPM's behaviour in your plugin : [./hooklist.md](Hooklist)

-List of function available in GS in the [wiki](https://github.com/azukaar/GuPM/wiki)

 ## VS Code

 Add this to your `settings.json` to treat .gs file as javascript (temporary fix to plain text)